thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 {:toc}

 ## Use case
 Let's assume you have a vehicle with mounted IoT monitoring system connected to ThingsBoard **Edge**.
+You want to collect all messages from the device on the edge and push to the cloud only data related to business logic.
+For example, mileage readings may help to track how many miles left to travel till the next oil change.

 The In-vehicle monitoring system has 10 sensors:
 * Distance
 * Gas consumption
 * Vehicle speed